kospiotr/spring-core-workshops/index.md

 ## Model

 Loans scoring system.
-You give it a Loan Application (application - somebody applies for a loan).
+You give it a Loan Application (application - somebody applies for a creditRequest).
 It fires up Fraud Detection System, verifies if it is a fraud or not.
 If not, it fires up scoring rules (many), sums up scores.
 Returns score.
 All scoring rules, have configurable max score.
 There are two Fraud Detectors implementations, one for Poland, one for UK.
 There should be two scoring systems (UK, Poland), but they work the same, except for Fraud Detector.

 ## Class structure